CNAG-Biomedical-Informatics/convert-pheno/README.md

 ## Examples

 Repository fixtures under `t/` double as runnable examples.
+See the [`t/` fixture guide](t/README.md) for tested inputs, reference outputs, and commands that mirror the regression suite.

 Useful examples: